On why I started writing

 This is where I think out loud while the book takes shape.

-You'll see draft chapters before they're anywhere near done.
-Tools I'm testing with real teams.
+You'll see draft thinking before it's anywhere near done.
 Ideas that open something up.
 Ideas that fall flat and teach me something anyway.
-A way of working that treats systems thinking as a practice, not a theory.
+Thirty years of building organizations and consulting to them, finally being written down properly.

-None of it's polished.
-Some of it probably shouldn't be.
+None of it's finished.
+Some of it probably shouldn't be yet.

 But it's honest work.
-Trying to name something that's been with me a long time, getting clearer as I write and stumble and figure it out.
-Exploring design leadership as a way to lead through uncertainty, not around it.
+Trying to name something that's been with me a long time, getting clearer as I write, stumble, and figure it out.
+About leaders who want to move toward what's possible, and the organizations that pull toward what's already known.
+About the gap between those two things, and what it actually takes to close it.

 Why subscribe?

 You see everything as it develops.
-Every chapter, every tool, every idea.
-Nothing gets held back for later.
-You're in it with me from the start.
+Every chapter, every idea.
+Nothing held back for later.
+You're in it from the start.

 It comes straight to you.
 No algorithms.
 No noise.
-Just thoughtful work, sent to your inbox when it's ready.
+Just the work, in your inbox when it's ready.